codexsw/solidity-101/exercises/05-constructor/README.md

 # `05` Constructors

 In the previous exercise, we learned how to create a smart contract that stores data.
-However, we had to manually set the values of the variables.
+However, we had to manually set the values of the variables, this will result in several transactions with associated costs.
 In this exercise, we will learn how to set the values of the variables automatically when the smart contract is deployed.

 Constructors are special functions that are executed when the smart contract is deployed.
 They are used to initialize the state of the smart contract.
 In this exercise, we will use a constructor to set the values of the variables.